GowriJinka/profile/_pages/about.md

   - /about.html
 ---

- :woman_technologist: I'm a Masters student at IISc Bangalore.
+I'm a Masters student at IISc Bangalore.